Kepi: French Army

 By 1900, the kepi had become the standard headdress of most French army units and (along with the red trousers of the period 1829–1914) a symbol of the French soldier.
 It appeared in full dress (with inner stiffening and ornamental plume or ball ornament) and service versions.
 Officers' ranks were shown by gold or silver braiding circling the centre and as a trefoil on the crown.
 The different branches were distinguished by the colours of the cap – see the table.
 Cavalry normally wore shakos or plumed helmets, reserving red kepis with light or dark blue bands for wear in barracks.
 General officers wore (and continue to wear for ceremonial purposes) kepis with gold oak leaves embroidered around the band.

 In 1914, most French soldiers wore their kepis to war.
 The highly visible colours were hidden by a medium blue-grey cover, following the example of the Foreign Legion and other North African units who had long worn their kepis with white (or later khaki) covers in the field.
-With the adoption of "horizon blue" (light blue-grey) uniforms and steel Adrian helmets in 1915 to replace the conspicuous peacetime uniforms worn during the early months of war, the kepi was generally replaced by folding forage caps.
+With the adoption of "horizon blue" (light blue-grey) uniforms and steel Adrian helmets in 1915 to replace the conspicuous peacetime uniforms worn during the early months of the war, the kepi was generally replaced by folding forage caps.
 Officers, however, still wore kepis behind the lines.

 Following the war, the kepi was gradually reintroduced in the peacetime French Army, but was never adopted for wear in the Navy or Air Force.
 The Foreign Legion resumed wearing it in 1926; initially in red and blue, and then in 1939, with white covers on all occasions.
 The bulk of the French army readopted the kepi in the various traditional branch colours for off-duty wear during the 1930s.
 It had now become a straight-sided and higher headdress than the traditional soft cap.
 This made it unsuitable for wartime wear, and after 1940, it was seldom worn, except by officers.
 An exception was the Foreign Legion, who, previously just one of the many units that wore the kepi, now adopted it in its white version as a symbol.

 Modern French usage

 Army

 The decision in 1991 to end conscription in France, and to rely on voluntary enlistment, has led to the readoption of various traditional items for dress wear.
 This has included the reappearance in the army of the kepi which is now worn by all ranks in the majority of units, on appropriate occasions.
 Within the army, particularly notable are the kepis of the French Foreign Legion, whose members are sometimes called képis blancs (white kepis), because of the unit's regulation white headgear.
-Former cavalry units wear light blue kepis with red tops and silver braid (for officers) and insignia.
+Former cavalry units wear light blue kepis with red tops plus silver braid (for officers) and insignia.
 Other colours include all dark blue with red piping (for artillery units), dark blue with red tops (line infantry) and crimson with red tops (medical).
-The "dark blue" of officers' kepis is actually very similar to black.
+The "dark blue" of officers' kepis is very similar to black.